Ankr-network/game-unreal-sdk/README.md

 	Request->SetContentAsString("{\"device_id\": \"" + deviceId + "\", \"message\":\"" + message + "\", \"signature\":\"" + signature + "\"}");
 ```

+## 🚀 02 Performing Updates to NFTs

+Getting NFTs and Making updates to the NFT.

 ### GetNFT Info Function

 This function gets the NFT item information as a json.